The best shampoo for Rottweilers gives them a good clean coat, while being gentle to their delicate skin.

 How often should you bathe a Rottweiler?

-According to the American Kennel Club, most medium-coated dog breeds, like Rottweilers, can be bathed anywhere from weekly to once every four to six weeks.
+Most medium-coated dog breeds, like Rottweilers, can be bathed anywhere from weekly to once every four to six weeks.

 Some owners choose to bathe their dogs only when they get a little bit smelly, and keep their dog mostly clean in between baths with wipes or sponge-downs.